Teo1840/Teo1840/README.md

 # Hi, I'm Mateo 👋
-Student of Telematics Engineering at Universidad de Montevideo | Interested in Networks, IT Infrastructure, Data, and Software Development
+Student of Computer Networks & Telecommunications Engineering (Telematics) at Universidad de Montevideo | Interested in Networks, IT Infrastructure, Data, and Software Development

 Welcome to my GitHub!
 I’m currently studying Telematics Engineering and developing skills in networking, programming, databases, and problem-solving.
 I enjoy building small projects to learn new concepts and applying what I learn in real situations.